 While these awards generally cannot be combined with one another (see Presidential Scholars Award, Provost Scholars Award (Lieber) and USC STEM Supplement below), they can be combined with a South Carolina state lottery funded scholarship, making your USC education even more affordable!

 Carolina Scholars Award*

 Enrichment fund: $10,000

 The Stamps Scholars, Carolina Scholars and 1801 Scholars Awards are the University of South Carolina’s most prestigious awards bestowed on South Carolina residents.
 If you have a strong academic record and are a leader in your high school and community, we encourage you to apply for the Top Scholars competition for these awards.
 Fifty scholar candidates are invited to participate in an interview weekend, after which 20 candidates are named Carolina Scholars and 25 are named 1801 Scholars.

-Additionally, the top five candidates will be nominated as Stamps Scholars and will interview for the chance to receive an enrichment stipend to fund opportunities such as undergraduate research, study abroad, service projects or unpaid internships.
+Additionally, the top five candidates will be nominated as Stamps Scholars and will interview for the chance to receive the top scholarship along with an enrichment stipend to fund opportunities such as undergraduate research, study abroad, service projects or unpaid internships.
 Candidates must participate in the entire weekend (Feb.
 24-26, 2018) in order to remain in consideration for these awards.
 In 2017, Top Scholars had an average SAT score of 1520 (ACT score of 34) and had an average weighted GPA of 4.82.

 To apply for these awards, you must submit both a USC application and a Top Scholars application supplement to the Office of Undergraduate Admissions.
 The deadline for the Top Scholars application is Nov.
 15.